 One-on-one tutorial support for students with documented learning differences and academic weaknesses in multiple areas.
 Students in Strategies I meet individually with their teacher on a daily basis, focusing on academic support for content classes, preview and review of homework, use of assistive technology, and instruction/strengthening of reading, writing, organizational and study skills.

 Small-group support designed to improve and support students' overall achievement as they move toward increased academic independence.
-Students meet daily with a teacher in groups of no more than three, and focus on organizational and time management, metacognition and self-awareness, language and math skills, learning theories, and stress and anxiety management.
+Students meet daily with a teacher in groups of no more than four, and focus on organizational and time management, metacognition and self-awareness, language and math skills, learning theories, and stress and anxiety management.

 There is an additional fee for enrollment

 in any of the Learning Support programs.

 EmPOWER, a highly visual, research-based system for supporting students' development as writers, is an intrinsic part of our academic program.
 Marvelwood teachers use EmPOWER to support students on many levels, including to organizing and visualizing new information, taking notes, and planning writing assignments.
 Following the EmPOWER process, students produce graphic organizers, called Brain Frames, to help them capture and organize their knowledge and thinking.
 Brain Frames can be easily applied to many aspects of learning, from writing to test preparation, across all subject areas.
 Developing and utilizing EmPOWER strategies helps to increase student independence and ownership of their writing and learning.

 Architects for Learning, the creators of EmPOWER, describe it as "an instructional routine for teaching expository writing in all grades and school subjects.
 It incorporates a set of strategies for navigating the writing process within six steps that build on one another in a flexible and dynamic way...Teachers weave its steps and strategies through their own curriculum to meet their own unique writing instruction goals.
 With EmPOWER in the classroom, writing takes its rightful place as a vehicle for inquiry, higher-level thinking, and learning, and empowers teachers to take their students where they want them to go as writers."